Zanzibar Travel Advisory

 Zanzibar is a beautiful Island in East Africa.
 This island is rich in culture and white-sandy beaches.
 The palm trees and sea breeze are unimaginable in this area.

-For years Zanzibar was well known as Spice Island.
-As the result of Spice plantation for many years during Arab settlements.
+For years, Zanzibar was well known as the Spice Island.
+As a result of the Spice plantation for many years, during the Arab settlements.

-This makes Zanzibar a fabulous place to explore as well as a dream to relax and unwind.
+This makes Zanzibar a fabulous place to explore and a dream destination to relax and unwind.

 What are the Islands of Zanzibar?

-Zanzibar is made up of two islands which are Unguja and Pemba.
+Zanzibar comprises two islands: Unguja and Pemba.
 Only 50 kilometers ( 16-31 mi) off the mainland coast.

 The capital city of Zanzibar is Unguja ( Zanzibar City)